Laura Paris: 2025

 She became the captain of the Italian team, under the coaching of Mariela Pashalieva.
 Her first competition in 2025 was in June, alongside Chiara Badii, Serena Ottaviani, Alexandra Naclerio, Sofia Sicignano and Giulia Segatori at the European Championships in Tallinn, Estonia, where the group won bronze medal in 5 Ribbons final.
 They took 5th place in group all-around due to mistakes in mixed routine.
 Together with Tara Dragas, Sofia Raffaeli and Alice Taglietti they won team gold medal.

 In July, she and Giulia Segatori, Chiara Badii, Sofia Sicignano, Lorjen D’Ambrogio and Laura Golfarelli won gold medal in 5 ribbons final at Milano World Cup.
 They took 8th place in all-around and did not qualify to hoops+ball final.
 At World Challenge Cup in Cluj-Napoca, Romania, they took 11th place in all-around.
 In 3 Balls + 2 Hoops final, they won bronze medal.
 In August, she and her group competed at the 2025 World Championships in Rio de Janeiro, Brazil.
 They made mistakes in both routines and finished on 15th place in all-around.
 Together with Sofia Raffaeli and Tara Dragas they took 6th place in team competition.

+Paris announced her retirement from competitive sport in February 2026.